UhhhWaitWhat/boilerplate/docs/Views.md

 Views are defined similarly to your layout.
 Each view should have its own directory within the `views` folder, which then contains a `data.js` and a `template.hbs` file.
 The `data.js` should provide the views data in the same way as the `layout.js`.
 When the `template.hbs` file is rendered, it is provided with the data from `data.js` as well as a top-level property named `layout` which contanis the layouts data.

 #### Rendering
-To render a view, you can call `yield this.view(name)` within any koa middleware.
+To render a view, you can call `yield this.view("name")` within any koa middleware.
 This will render the template located at `view/name/template.hbs` into your layout and your frame and serve it as a static HTML page.
 If a `format` URL parameter is set, it may respond differently (with the raw template or the data in JSON format) which is used by our client-side rendering.
 If you want more information on this, check our custom `view` middleware at `middleware/view.js`.

 Client-Side
 -----------
 You can find the client side rendering code in the `assets/js/view` folder.
-This folder contains two files which are important for you, `page.js` and `view.js`. `view.js` contains a class to instanciate your views with, and `page.js` exports functions attach these views to a router.
+The files `view.js` and `page.js` export constructors for views and a router respectively.
+The basic concept is, to instantiated views as needed and then attach them to the router.
+As the `assets/js/index.js` is the entry point for your javascript bundle, you should declare your views there.

 ### View-Object
-A view object can be instantiated like so:

-	var View = require('./view/view');
+A view contains information about the routes it needs to attach to.
+In addition it caches the views template, so the site only needs to load the data on subsequent requests.
+In addition, the view emits events on load etc. If you have no need for events on a specific view, and the view is static (no dynamic parts etc.), you may omit declaring it explicitly.
+The router will create a new view for an unknown url on the fly.

+#### Instantiation
+The constructor takes as its first argument either a string or a RegExp object.
+This will be used to match the routes.
+Strings may be in the same format as those for your koa-router, allowing you to use the exact same routes as on your server.
+If you have parameterized routes (or use a regex), you *may* run into problems fetching the view template.
+If you do, you may provide a valid url for your view as the second argument.

+**Examples:**
-	var view = new View('/route');
+	var view = new View('/route/:param?');

-This view can then be attached to our client side router like this:

-	var page = require('./view/page');
+	var view2 = new View(/^\/route/, '/route');
-	page.attach(view);
-	//You could also use a shorthand like this page.attach('/route2');

-And finally, once you have all your routes attached, you start your router:

-	page.init();

-If you don't do any of this, your page will still work, but as a static site.
-But if you choose to use your new router, every view you create and attach will be loaded internally as template and data and will be rendered on the client side.
-This allows us to provide smoother transitions and faster load times for the user.
-Our router is based on [page.js](https://github.com/visionmedia/page.js) and so it takes care of redirects, as well as replacing links on your page, so after calling `page.init()` you do not have to care about routing anymore.

-If you do not create/attach a view to any routes, but still call `page.init()`, views will be created for you on the fly for any non-bound routes.
-So if your view contains no client-side logic and you do not need the optimisation provided by caching layouts for parameterized routes, you do not have to care about it at all.

 #### Instance-Methods
 ##### render()